canseclab/Edge-Security-for-Smart-City-application/README.md

 You need to enter a name as a user.
 We assumed that we had two users (user1 & user2).
 ![image](https://i.imgur.com/Rxemtar.jpg)
-User1 uploaded a document file.
+User1 uploaded a document file to the cloud.
 ![image](https://i.imgur.com/ac3FeOr.jpg)
 We can see the file was uploaded and its' name had encrypted.
 ![image](https://i.imgur.com/iGQKFoz.jpg)